dacharyc/shattered-ring-website/content/form/support.md

 ---
 title: Support
 name: Support Request Form
 description: "Need help with the Shattered Ring app?
 Drop me an email.
-I'm an indie dev with a full-time job, but I'll get
+I'm an indie dev by night with a full-time job by day, but I'll get
     back to you as soon as I can!"
 date: 2019-02-25T13:38:41-06:00
 draft: false